Animal communication

 Animal communication is the transfer of information from one or a group of animals (sender or senders) to one or more other animals (receiver or receivers) that affects the current or future behavior of the receivers.
 Information may be sent intentionally, as in a courtship display, or unintentionally, as in the transfer of scent from the predator to prey with kairomones.
 Information may be transferred to an "audience" of several receivers.
 Animal communication is a rapidly growing area of study in disciplines including animal behavior, sociology, neurology, and animal cognition.
-Many aspects of animal behavior, such as symbolic name use, emotional expression, learning, and sexual behavior, are being understood in new ways.

 When the information from the sender changes the behavior of a receiver, the information is referred to as a "signal".
 Signalling theory predicts that for a signal to be maintained in the population, both the sender and receiver should usually receive some benefit from the interaction.
 Signal production by senders and the perception and subsequent response of receivers are thought to coevolve.
 Signals often involve multiple mechanisms, e.g., both visual and auditory, and for a signal to be understood, the coordinated behavior of both sender and receiver requires careful study.

 Animal languages

 The sounds animals make are important because they communicate the animals' state.
-Some animals species have been taught simple versions of human languages.
+Some animals species have been taught simple versions of human languages, as for instance the American Sign Language taught to the chimpanzee Washoe.
 Animals can use, for example, electrolocation and echolocation to communicate about prey and location.